Heber Jentzsch: Arrest and trial in Spain

-In 1988 Heber Jentzsch was arrested in Spain along with 69 other members of Scientology.
+In 1988, Heber Jentzsch was arrested in Spain along with 69 other members of Scientology.
 Jentzsch was incarcerated in a Spanish jail for about three weeks.
 He was released and fled to the United States after Scientology paid a bail bond of approximately $1 million.
 Sixteen people, including Jentzsch, were charged with "illegal association" and various other crimes including tax fraud and endangering public health.
 The trial of the indictees began in February 2001, but Jentzsch himself did not appear; the prosecution called for him to be given a 56-year prison sentence.
 However, the Madrid Provincial Court dismissed all but the conspiracy charge and eventually ruled (in absentia) that the prosecution had presented insufficient evidence to prove this charge as well, and in April 2002, the last charge was formally dropped.

 Marriage and children

-Heber Jentzsch was married to Australian Scientologist Yvonne Gillham (née Harding-Wilson) from 1972 until her death from cancer in 1978.
-From 1978 to 1988 he was married to then-Scientologist Karen de la Carriere (b.
-1944); according to her, Jentzsch was pressured by David Miscavige to divorce her.
-In September 2010 de la Carriere left the church and became an anti-Scientology activist.
-A son, Alexander Jentzsch, from his marriage to de la Carriere, passed away from untreated pneumonia in July 2012 at age 27 while staying with in-laws.
+Heber Jentzsch was married to Australian Scientologist Yvonne Doreen Gillham (née Harding-Wilson) (1927-1978) from 1972 until her death from cancer in 1978 at the age of 50.
+From 1978 to 1989, he was married to then-Scientologist Karen de la Carriere (b.
+1944); according to de la Carriere, Jentzsch was pressured by Scientology leader David Miscavige to divorce her.
+In September 2010, de la Carriere left the church and became an anti-Scientology activist.
+Their only son, Alexander, died from untreated pneumonia on July 3, 2012 at age 27 while staying with in-laws.